Twinkle Star Sprites

-is a 1996 competitive scrolling shooter arcade game originally created by ADK.
-It was ADK's last production for the Neo Geo platform.
-The gameplay, which can be characterized as a combination of a fixed shooter and a versus puzzle game, uses combinations of shots, as well as timed power-ups to attempt to damage the opponent.
+is a 1996 scrolling shooter arcade game developed by ADK and published by SNK.
+It was ADK's last production for the Neo Geo.
+Two players are each in separate, side-by-side, vertically scrolling levels.
+Combinations of shots and timed power-ups damage the other player.
 These attacks also serve as counters to the opponent's attack.

 Gameplay

 There are two types of standard attacks: a normal shot and a charge-up shot.
 Each character starts with two bombs, which clean the screen while briefly granting the player invincibility.
 The two players' playfields are separated by a vertical bar; each playfield is independent of the other.
 Series of enemies arrive from the top of the screen.
 The player must destroy them in chains (combos), which will send one or more fireball projectiles the opponent's screen (Normal Attack).
 Shooting a Normal Attack several times reflects it back as a glowing Reverse Attack.
 If Reverse Attacks are reflected again, a number of powerful counterattacks in the shape of one or more indestructible enemies appear (Extra Attack).
 Reflecting many Reverse Attacks at once can instead summon a boss (Boss Attack).